worldofprasanna/learn-aws-in-30-days/README.md

 ## Day 5: Demo Day

-Do a hands on demo with AWS Route53, ALB, EC2, Bastion Host, VPC, Public & Private Subnet
+Do a hands on demo of deploying a Landing page with AWS Route53, ALB, EC2, Bastion Host, VPC, Public & Private Subnet

+## Day 6: AWS IAM

+1. What is Authentication, Authorisation and how it is handled in AWS
+2. User, Group & Policy.
+What it is?
+3. How to understand Policy document
+4. AWS Command line access
+5. IAM Role

 ### Videos for the below topics are not uploaded yet.

-## Day 4: Access AWS using different ways (Console, Command line, Python code)

-1. Sample code to talk to AWS
-2. What commands possible and shell script

-## Day 5: VPC and Networking

-1. What is virtual private cloud
-2. Various components of VPC and how to access resources

-## Day 6: Load Balancer and Route53

-1. Why Load Balancers are needed
-2. How to access the application from external world

 ## Day 7: Auto Scaling & Best practice in EC2